hollisc/Exploring-Edge/IEAM/OpenLDAP/OpenLDAP.md

 ```
 oc get secrets -n ibm-common-services platform-auth-idp-credentials -o jsonpath='{.data.admin_password}' | base64 --decode && echo
 ```
-3. Access the IEAM Dashboard from a browser using the admin credentails.
+3. Access the IEAM Dashboard from a browser using the admin credentials.
+From the hamburger button, select Administer > Identity and Access.
 ![IBM Cloud Pak Administration Hub](../static/imgs/ibm-cloud-pak-admin-hub.png)
 4. Determine the IP address of the `openldap-xxxxxxxxxx-xxxxx` pod.
 ```